matuteiglesias/journal/content/Dev/2023-03-26_Resolved_LaTeX_Compilation_and_Font_Issues.md

 ## 📅 2023-03-26 — Session: Resolved LaTeX Compilation and Font Issues

 **🕒 20:35–20:55**
-**🏷️ Labels**: Latex, Python, Automation, Font Management
+**🏷️ Labels**: Latex, Python, Font Management, Automation, Error Resolution
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

-### Session Goal
+**Session Goal:**
-The session aimed to automate the LaTeX PDF generation process and resolve various LaTeX compilation and font issues.
+The session aimed to address multiple issues related to LaTeX document compilation, focusing on script automation, missing style files, font errors, and image loading problems.

-### Key Activities
+**Key Activities:**
-- Developed a [[Python]] script to compile .tex files and manage PDF outputs.
+- Developed a [[Python]] script to automate the compilation of .tex files into PDFs and manage output directories.
-- Addressed missing LaTeX style file errors by adjusting file paths and copying necessary files.
+- Resolved a missing LaTeX style file issue by adjusting file paths and copying necessary files.
-- Resolved `fontspec` package errors by switching from pdfLaTeX to XeLaTeX or LuaLaTeX.
+- Addressed fontspec package errors by switching from pdfLaTeX to XeLaTeX or LuaLaTeX.
-- Managed font installation errors by installing missing fonts like 'Fira Sans' and 'Arial'.
+- Provided solutions for missing font errors, specifically for 'Fira Sans' and 'Arial', including installation instructions and alternative font suggestions.
-- Provided solutions for specifying font paths and using command line tools to locate font files.
+- Guided on specifying font paths and using command line tools to locate font files.

-### Achievements
+- Troubleshot common LaTeX errors related to missing image files by verifying file paths and formats.

-- Successfully automated the LaTeX PDF generation process with a [[Python]] script.
+**Achievements:**
-- Resolved multiple LaTeX compilation errors related to missing files and fonts.
+- Successfully automated the LaTeX compilation process using [[Python]].
-- Improved understanding of LaTeX font management and error resolution techniques.
+- Resolved multiple LaTeX compilation and font issues, improving document preparation workflows.

-### Pending Tasks
+**Pending Tasks:**
-- Verify the integration of the new font paths in different operating systems.
+- Further testing of the [[Python]] script in different environments to ensure robustness.
-- Test the updated [[Python]] script in various environments to ensure compatibility.
+- Exploration of additional font compatibility and error handling strategies in LaTeX.